paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-142-procurement-technical-assistance-cooperative-agreement-program.md

 (1) an amount not exceeding three percent of such amount to defray the expenses of administering the provisions of this chapter during such fiscal year; and

-(2) an amount determined appropriate by the Director to assist eligible entities in payment of costs of eligible entities — 11 So in original.
+(2) an amount determined appropriate by the Director to assist eligible entities in payment of costs of eligible entities—

   (A) for meetings to discuss best practices for the improvement of the operations of procurement technical assistance centers; and